unascribed-archive/Correlated-Legacy/Home.md

 * [[Drive Bay]] - Holds up to 8 drives, requires a Controller.
 * [[Terminal]] - Lets you access the system.
 * Interface (coming soon) - Allows machinery to access the system.
-* Access Point (coming soon) - Allows connections from Wireless Terminals.
+* Router (coming soon) - Allows connections from Wireless Terminals.

 ## Items